biopuppet/Design-Pattern-Detection-Tool/README.md

     ```
     The XMI file does not contain any behavoiral info inside a method.
     Only method signature and relations if set manually.

+- Redefined Operation
+  - Mannually alter UML or it is my job?